The following review procedure is designed to assist each student to assess:

 - Aptitude for Theatre Studies

-- Seriousness for completion of the Theatre Major Program.
+- Seriousness for completion of the Theatre Major Department.

 It is also the beginning of the student’s thinking about the Senior Theatre Project.
 The Review will be initiated and completed normally during the first term of the sophomore year, but definitely before the Theatre Faculty approve and sign the Admission to Major forms from Academic Services (This normally takes place in the spring of the sophomore year, or following the student’s successful completion of 15 credit hours.).
 The presentation of portfolios or auditions will take place on Reading Day before final examinations.
 Below, is defined the specific areas, in addition to requirements that must be met by all students